top of page

 Description - BATTLE OF GAINES'S MILL - (JUNE 27, 1862) --- HISTORICAL DAY 3 --- This version of the historical Gaines's Mill scenario uses a smaller map and increases the level of historical constraints on the player.
 The units south of the Chickahominy River begin the game fixed and are released in accordance with the historical timetable.

 Analysis - This scenario is a deceptive one as the numbers strongly favor the Confederates.
 But the Federals are on good defensive ground and there are a limited number of turns available to get into position and attack the Yankees around Turkey Hill.
-The Federals will also be reinforced from the south once units are released by McClellan there.
-Will they be in time to help resist Jackson's overwhelming numbers?
 This is surprisingly good "little" scenario.

 03b.jpg